IBM/FfDL/README.md

   make sure to follow the standard Go directory layout (see [Prerequisites section]{#Prerequisites}).

 * To remove FfDL on your Cluster, simply run `make undeploy`

-* Since the current implementation of FfDL needs write access for its mounted volume, if you are using Kubernetes 1.9.4 or above, please modify the feature gate `ReadOnlyAPIDataVolumes=false`.

 ## 9. References